Where public affairs education, research and service meet:

 Mariah Brothe Gantz

 Faculty in the Trachtenberg School are researchers, teachers, mentors and advocates.
 Faculty conduct in-depth research on a variety of issues and bring their findings into the classroom to ensure their courses are as up-to-date as possible.

 Alumni of the Trachtenberg School believe that informed and engaged citizens bring positive change to all sectors of society and make a difference in jobs including governments at the local, state or federal levels, nonprofits, consulting firms, international organizations, academia, research and think tanks.

 Attend classes part-time or full-time.
 Be in the heart of Washington, D.C. and apply your knowledge to opportunities with world-changing organizations a few minutes away from your classroom.
 Connect with like-minded students, faculty and alumni also committed to doing good and doing it well.

 At the Trachtenberg School, we integrate theory and practice.
 Faculty and students conduct detailed and respected research on a variety of public policy and administrative topics.

 Climate justice.
 Healthcare reform.
 Gender equality.
 These topics (and many others) are the research focus of Trachtenberg School faculty and students.
-Research conducted at the Trachteberg School is timely, technical and theoretically sound.
+Research conducted at the Trachtenberg School is timely, technical and theoretically sound.
 Students publish in Policy Perspectives, our student-run policy journal and faculty are subject-matter experts featured in leading academic journals and quoted in the media.